dbca-wa/developer-guidance/README.md

 ## Security awareness

-* [1Password](https://1password.com/) - a service for managing and sharing organisational secrets (lastpass also good).
+* [1Password](https://1password.com/) - a service for managing and sharing organisational secrets.
 * Keep sensitive information out of project repositories - don't commit user credentials, passwords, access keys or database dumps to the repository.
 Get in the habit of creating a `.gitignore` file and adding relevant file patterns to it, in order to reduce the chance of this happening.
 * ISAP - the department runs an Information Security Awareness Program training course that is compulsory.
 Even if the information seems basic, try to internalise the content and cultivate a security mindset.
 * In the case of credentials or keys, the recommended approach is to make your settings/config code read these pieces of information in via **environment variables**.